Table of Contents

 There are a few things that come to mind when people first think of Nevada:

-For the rock climbing enthusiasts, Nevada has around 3,000 different cliffs to climb across the state.
-Red Rock, in southern Nevada, is known for being one of the best destination climbing locations in North America.
+For rock climbing enthusiasts, Nevada has around 3,000 different cliffs to climb across the state.
+Red Rock, in southern Nevada, is known for being one of North America’s best destination climbing locations.
 But there are so many opportunities to engage in this sport or learn it for the first time.

-If humidity is bothersome, Nevada has lower humidity and more days of sunshine than most states in the U.S. In this land of extremes, the summers are hot with temperatures up to 100 degrees Fahrenheit, while winters are very cold.
+If you find humidity bothersome, you’ll be glad to know that Nevada has lower humidity and more days of sunshine than most states in the U.S. In this land of extremes, the summers are hot with temperatures up to 100 degrees Fahrenheit, while winters can be very cold.

 In winter, you’ll find world-class ski resorts and slopes.
 Nevada is a great option for many outdoor activities including camping, hiking, and mountain biking.
 Skydiving also has a large following here.
 Imagine viewing the deserts and canyons while trying not to focus on how high up you are.